CouncilofLorien/counciloflorien.github.io/docs/cards/W/weariness-of-the-heart.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > The prowess of a character is modified by -1 until the end of the turn.
-Alternatively, the target character is forced to make a corruption check.
-Can not be duplicated. <br>_“‘There is some will that lends us speed to our foes and sets an unseen barrier before us: a weariness that is in the heart more than in the limb.’”_ ***---&#65279;LotRIII***
+> > The prowess of a character is modified by -1 until the end of the turn. <br>&ensp;Alternatively, the target character is forced to make a corruption check. <br>&ensp;Cannot be duplicated. <br>_“‘There is some will that lends us speed to our foes and sets an unseen barrier before us: a weariness that is in the heart more than in the limb.’”_ ***---&#65279;LotRIII***
 >

 ### _Middle-earth: The Wizards Unlimited_